GeorgiFidanov/Diploma_thesis/README.md

 # Diploma_thesis
 Diploma thesis for TUES 24'

-# Reflex app with Spotify Authentication, Cosmos DB Integration, OpenAI response generation and LOCATION_API_KEY requests
+# Reflex app with Spotify Authentication, Cosmos DB Integration, OpenAI response generation and Location API requests

 This project demonstrates the AI's possibilities to interact with the user and the Spotify API.